theg4sh/userver-gdb-pp/README.md

 This is experimental feature to debug logical issues, use this code at your own risk.
 Feel free to make an issue or pull-request.

+How it looks when printing a `formats::json::Value` variable:
 ```(sh)
 $1 = userver::v2_0_0_rc::formats::json::Value(version=0,data={"a":[1,{}],"b":[true,false],"c":{"internal":{"subkey":2}},"i":-1,"u":1,"i64":-1.8446744073709552e+19,"u64":18446744073709551614,"d":0.40000000000000002})
 ```